Should I major in international studies at university?

 Choosing a subject to study at university can be one of the trickiest decisions a student will have to make.
 Choose wrong, and this decision can affect you for the rest of your life.
 For some, the choice is easy.
 A major can be decided on the grades you’ve achieved or the classes you took in high school or college.
 For others though, their university might have a higher level of course-enrolment freedom, or it might allow them the opportunity to switch majors at the end of the first semester or year.
 Whatever your situation is, studying International Studies in English (particularly if English is not your native language) can be quite overwhelming.

-To help students familiarise themselves with the subject, we discuss some of the key IS topics in Lesson 1 before introducing in Lesson 2 the top 100 subject-specific vocabulary items.
+To help students familiarise themselves with the subject, we discuss some of the key IS topics in Chapter 1 before introducing in Chapter 2 the top 100 subject-specific vocabulary items.

 What is International Studies?

 Whether the subject is called International Studies (IS), International Relations (IR) or Political Affairs, the topics of your course will usually be quite similar.
 Put simply, IS broadly combines history, politics and communication in an international setting, focussing on the systems of governance that have shaped and dictated the world we live in today.
 It’s a truly fascinating subject that forms an integral part of understanding globalisation, our shared history and the future we are together moving towards, with discussions about: